BrandanKeen/capstone-central-florida-tornado-1998/graphics/reanalysis/README.md

-# Florida Reanalysis Visualizations
+# Reanalysis Visualizations

-This directory showcases a set of meteorological plots generated using **ERA5 reanalysis data** for **February 23, 1998**, focusing on Florida and Central Florida.
-All visualizations were created using Python with `xarray`, `cartopy`, and `matplotlib`.
+This directory showcases a set of meteorological plots generated using **ERA5 reanalysis data**.

-Plots are organized by region and atmospheric level.
-This collection demonstrates proficiency in scientific data visualization and meteorological plotting.
+Plots are organized by region and pressure level.

 ---